mvandoren2/Senior_Project/README.md

 We ended up using VScode for our developement IDE.
 We then used python and it's pip to install all our packages to build the backend.
 For the frontend we used the Salesforce Extension Pack (Expanded) VScode extension.

 # Downloadable Link
-For the download we used the git clone command for the repository.
+For the download we used the git clone command for the repository.<br />
 Which is here:
 ```
 sudo git clone https://github.com/AlexAlestra100/Senior_Project.git
 ```